dojitza/dojitza.github.io/_posts/2024-3-31-Give-us-the-unsubscribe-button-and-we-will-subscribe.md

 In practice, I don't do that and just avoid subscriptions unless there is no other option.
 In my mind, the concept of subscription is tainted, and I always opt for a free or pay once (even if more expensive) alternative.

-This means a lot of otherwise completely fair subscription schemes miss out on my money.
+This means a lot of great companies with otherwise completely fair subscriptions miss out on my money.

 ### What you can do as a business